 Is Vanguard a Scam?

-If you’re thinking about opening an investment account at Vanguard, you definitely want to know what protections are available, and what guarantees are not in place.
+If you’re thinking about opening an account at Vanguard, you’ll want to know what protections are available and what is not guaranteed.

 Is Vanguard Safe?

-Vanguard is a securities firm based in the United States.
-As such, it must be registered with a securities regulatory body in the country.
-Because Vanguard is a large firm with customers in all 50 states, it is registered at the federal level, meaning the Securities and Exchange Commission.
-SEC registration protects customers in all 50 states.
+Vanguard is a U.S.-based investment company.
+Because of this, it must be registered with a securities regulator.
+Vanguard is a large company with customers in all 50 states, so it is registered with the Securities and Exchange Commission (SEC), which covers customers in every state.

-Vanguard’s SEC registration ID # is 8-21570 for its broking business.
-Vanguard also has an investment-advisory business, and this has a separate registration.
-The ID # is 801-49601.
+Vanguard’s SEC registration number is 8-21570 for its brokerage business.
+Vanguard also has an investment advisory service with its own registration number: 801-49601.

 Vanguard Better Business Bureau

-5.0.
-Keep in mind that 53 customers is a very small sample.
-Vanguard has over 50 million customers, more than 18,000 employees, and well over $9.3 trillion in assets under management.
-It’s a huge company.
+Of the 53 customer reviews of Vanguard at the BBB, the company has a rating of 1.23 out of 5.
+Keep in mind, this is only from 53 customers.
+Vanguard actually has over 50 million customers, more than 18,000 employees, and well over $10.4 trillion in assets under management.
+Vanguard is a very large company.

 SIPC/FDIC Insurance at Vanguard

-Vanguard customers have two insurance policies to protect their investments.
-First is a policy from the Securities Investor Protection Corporation.
-SIPC guarantees each “separate capacity,” which is similar to each customer, not each account.
-The policy is good for $500,000.
-Half of this amount can be applied to cash.
+Vanguard customers have two insurance protections.
+The first is from the Securities Investor Protection Corporation (SIPC).
+SIPC protects each “separate capacity” (which is similar to each customer, not each account) for up to $500,000.
+Half of this amount can cover cash.

-The second policy is through Lloyd’s of London.
-This policy guarantees each customer up to $49.5 million.
-This policy will only kick in if the SIPC policy is exhausted.
-It also has a house limit of $250,000,000.
+The second protection is from Lloyd’s of London.
+This policy covers each customer up to $49.5 million, but only after the SIPC coverage is used up.
+There is a total company limit of $250 million for this extra insurance.

 Top Rated Brokers